 • 1 cup croutons

-–Preheat oven to 400 degrees F and line 2 baking sheets with foil.
+-Preheat oven to 400 degrees F and line a large baking sheet with foil.

 -Cut the Roma tomatoes in half and place them in a large bowl; add 2 tablespoons of olive oil as well as the balsamic vinegar and other ingredients up to and including the Italian seasoning to the tomatoes, and toss to coat; add to the baking sheet.

 -Cut the tops off of the 3 heads of garlic and drizzle 2 tablespoons of the olive oil over top of them; wrap the oiled heads tightly in foil, and place them next to the tomatoes on the baking sheet, and roast them together for 45 minutes.